 - Tailor the child’s intervention program so that it addresses their most important needs.

 - Help parents make key decisions as their child ages.
 For e.g. choice of school, planning for transitions, etc.

 - Collaborate with other Team members.
 This may include school observation and Team meeting attendance either virtually or in-person.

 - Facilitate play dates with a peer.

-- Ensure that inclusion settings, if chosen by family, are most beneficial.
-(Resource: Preschool Inclusion for Children Diagnosed with Autism Spectrum and Related Disorders)
+- Observe and consult in preschool / school settings.
+(Resource: Preschool Inclusion for Children Diagnosed with Autism Spectrum and Related Challenges)